Preparation and Use of Lime Mortars By Pat Gibbons

 The use of lime-based mortars in new build NHBC Foundation

 Technical annex for use with BS 5628-1:2005 on the structural use of unreinforced masonry made with natural hydraulic lime mortars.
 Free to download from the NHBC Foundation website as a pdf file (1.8 MB).

 Lime and Lime Mortars By A.D.
 Cowper

 Provides a classification of lime and a state of the art review of its various uses in building construction and repair, of substantial interest and practical value since the methods, terminology and practices detailed by Cowper are still valid today.

 1927 (facsimile 1998), 96 pages

-Observations on Lime, Cements, Mortars, Stuccos and Concrete Edited by By Sir Charles Pasley
+Observations on Lime, Cements, Mortars, Stuccos and Concrete By Sir Charles Pasley

 Observations on Limes, Calcareous Cements, Mortars, Puzzolanas, Natural and Artificial, together with Rules deduced from Numerous Experiments for Making an Artificial Water Cement Equal in Efficiency to the best Natural Cements of England.